LeeTwentyThree/SubnauticaModManager/README.md

-# SubnauticaModManager
+# SubnauticaModManager for BepInEx
-An in game mod manager for Subnautica, deisgned for BepInEx.
+An in game mod manager for Subnautica, designed for BepInEx and the newest Subnautica version.

 ### Features
 - Mod installer